timoxley/enode/README.md

 #eNode

-eNode is a simple wrapper around [DNode](https://github.com/substack/dnode)/ [upnode](https://github.com/substack/upnode) functionality, simplifying creation and operation of DNode Servers and Clients.
+eNode is a simple wrapper around [DNode](https://github.com/substack/dnode) and [upnode](https://github.com/substack/upnode) functionality, simplifying creation and operation of DNode Servers and Clients.
 I found that DNode used some confusing patterns and made certain operations complicated,